 In subsection (b)(1), the words "the Internal Revenue Code of 1986 (26 U.S.C.
-1 et seq.)" are substituted for

-"the internal-revenue laws" for clarity and for consistency in the revised title and with other titles of the United States Code.
+1 et seq.)" are substituted for "the internal-revenue laws" for clarity and for consistency in the revised title and with other titles of the United States Code.

-The Internal Revenue Code of 1986, referred to in subsec. (b)(1), is classified to Title 26, Internal Revenue Code.
+The Internal Revenue Code of 1986, referred to in subsec. (b)(1), is classified to Title 26, Internal Revenue Code use and occupation of the buildings or property.
+Money derived from the rent shall be deposited in the Treasury as miscellaneous receipts.